miravassor/another-look-guitar-fretboard/README.md

   It is meant to facilitate the assimilation using memory tricks, colors and visual representation of the relation between notes on the fretboard (the last being respresented as an array).

 ## Pre-requisite
-  You should understand the simple "12 divided notes" relationships of notes in the [chromatic scale scale](https://en.wikipedia.org/wiki/Chromatic_scale) (used in western music) before going on.
+  You should understand the simple "12 divided notes" relationships of notes in the [chromatic scale](https://en.wikipedia.org/wiki/Chromatic_scale) (used in western music) before going on.
   Make you sure that you get the reading direction of strings, the first one being the fattest one, the lower pitched E followed by the A string.
   We could represent the strings ordered from farrest to you to closet (if you play a right-handed guitar) with
 ```c